 And another longbeard found our decoys.
-Fred got it real fired up but it didn’t locate the hole to this side.
+Fred’s calling got it real fired up but it didn’t locate the hole to this side.

-Down hill from us we heard gobbles and yelps as wild turkeys assembled in the fields near the closest roost area.
-And turkey movement stopped in our area.
+Down hill from us we heard gobbles and yelps as wild turkeys assembled in the fields near a roost area.
+And then all wild turkey movement stopped in our area.

-Fifteen turkeyless minutes passed and the sound from the roost area got bigger.
+Fifteen turkeyless minutes passed and the sound from the roost area got louder.
 But we waited anyway.
-After all, it was still ok daylight, and the proverbial fat lady wasn’t singing yet.
+But unfortunately, the proverbial fat lady started singing in the end of the day.

 Grim Reaper Broadheads

 Designed for enhanced penetration.
 Watch ‘Em Drop with Grim Reaper’s tough and accurate mechanical and fixed blade broadheads.